kunalshaw-IT/Sorting-Algorithms-Visualizer/README.md

 ### Steps followed While Deploying :

-1. Create a Resource Group using Resource Group Manager to make and manage group of all resources required in this project.
+1. Create a Resource Group in Microsoft Azure Portal to make and manage group of all resources required in this project.
 <img width="960" alt="azure3" src="https://github.com/kunalshaw-IT/Sorting-Algorithms-Visualizer/assets/109387394/ed53e1b6-1ab1-4a22-9e2c-747a33fd35fd">